So, you like to know how to plan an international trip? No worries, we’ve got you covered.

 Step 4: Research your chosen destination and make a first draft of your travel itinerary

-The best place to look is Pinterest and of course google.
+The best place to look is Pinterest and google.
 There are tons of nice travel blogs that are happy to share their experiences with you.
 Check out those who appeal to you and find out what you like to know to give more shape to your travel plans.
-Don’t forget to take a closer look at our blog 🙂 just click destinations to see more.
+Don’t forget to inspect our blog 🙂 just click destinations to see more.

 Now you know what to do and where to go to.
 Check out Google Maps and put all your places on the map.
 Also include some tour destinations if you already found some.

 Time to choose a spot to start your trip.
 Look for the nearest international airport on your map.

 Step 5: Book your flight and other means of transportation

 It is time to select your final dates.

 Book your tickets.
 The easiest platform to use is Skyscanner.
 This site compares the best prices/dates and airlines for you and offers you the most advantageous one.
 You can also choose different options, which look more interesting.

 In this step, you can still adjust your dates to the most suitable price.